 I’ll give full props to A24: they clearly don’t care whether or not all of their films make money.
 There’s no way in my mind they could have looked at this script with this running time and thought it was going to do well.
 This is the kind of film that’s destined to get a C or D grade on Cinemascore and leave many audiences at odds with the general critical praise the film is getting.
 In that regard, if you can see yourself enjoying a film for the same reasons I enjoyed Beau is Afraid, then you should absolutely give it a shot in theaters.
 The same applies if you just like weird, trippy, dark films regardless of their substance.
 I’m still going to see Aster’s next film, because everything he’s made has shown him to be on another level of directing.
 He’s one of the few filmmakers who can win me over solelywith his craft, even when his stories are lacking.
 I just hope he eventually regains control of that crucial other half.

-Beau Is Afraid will be released in US theaters on April 21, 2023.
+Beau Is Afraid was released in US theaters on April 21, 2023, and will be out on Blu-ray™, DVD, Digital and DVD on July 11.
 Visit the official A24 site for Beau Is Afraid and read our reviews of Ari Aster’s Hereditary and Midsommar.